francois2metz/asilite/README.md

 Minimal javascript is used.

-It use the public API to fetch the content and all credentials to the API. **Nothing is stored on the server**.
+It use the public API to fetch the content. **Nothing is stored on the server**.

 ## Status